arielyang/wechaty/.github/ISSUE_TEMPLATE/wechaty-bug-report.md

 ## 6. Full Output Logs

-> Set env `WECHATY_LOG=silly` in order to set log level to silly, then we can get the full log (If you dosen't set log env, log level is info as default, we cannot get the full log)
+> Set env `WECHATY_LOG=silly` in order to set log level to silly, then we can get the full log (If you doesn't set log env, log level is info as default, we cannot get the full log)

 **We need full log instead of log screenshot or log fragments!**